How conspiracists jumped to defend Russell Brand before allegations were even made

 Within seconds of posting his denial video on Friday, titled ‘So, This Is Happening’ and filmed from his garage in Henley-on-Thames, Brand’s social media feeds were flooded with messages of “Team Russell” and “stay strong, we are with you”.

-As well as his millions of fans, other prominent controversial figures were quick to throw support his way, including Andrew Tate and his brother Tate, Tucker Carlson, Laurence Fox and Elon Musk.
+As well as his millions of fans, other prominent controversial figures were quick to throw support his way, including Andrew Tate, Tucker Carlson, Laurence Fox and Elon Musk.

 Shortly after Brand’s video was posted online, the influencer Tate, himself facing rape and human trafficking charges in Romania, tweeted “Welcome to the club” and held an “emergency meeting” to discuss “what’s happening to Russell Brand”.